rBaun/Javascript.Projects/README.md

 * Get new quote from 1600+ different quotes
 * Tweet the quote.
 (Requires you to be logged in on twitter)

-### Theory
-* Manipulate DOM with JavaScript
-* Loading Wheel with CSS and JavaScript
-* Fetching data async with JavaScript
-* Simplistic styling and HTML Elements

 ## Infinity Scroll
 This project is made for the purpose of mimicing the infinite scroll, most popular known from social media.
 The idea is you load the content, before you reach the bottom of the page, making it feel like infinite scrolling.